github/docs/content/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/auditing-users-across-your-enterprise.md

 * [Which country](#search-based-on-the-location) the action took place in
 * [The date and time](#search-based-on-the-time-of-action) the action occurred

-{% warning %}

-**Notes:**
+> [!NOTE]

-* While you can't use text to search for audit entries, you can construct search queries using a variety of filters. {% data variables.product.product_name %} supports many operators for searching across {% data variables.product.product_name %}.
+> * While you can't use text to search for audit entries, you can construct search queries using a variety of filters. {% data variables.product.product_name %} supports many operators for searching across {% data variables.product.product_name %}.
 For more information, see "[AUTOTITLE](/search-github/getting-started-with-searching-on-github/about-searching-on-github)."
-* Audit records are available for the last 180 days.
+> * Audit records are available for the last 180 days.

-{% endwarning %}

 ### Search based on the repository